Helicobacter pylori and Cancer

 - Helicobacter pylori (H. pylori) is a type of bacterium that is found in the stomach of about two-thirds of the world’s population.

-- H. pylori infection is a major cause of gastric (stomach) cancer and is associated with an increased risk of gastric mucosa-associated lymphoid tissue (MALT) lymphoma.
+- H. pylori infection is a major cause of gastric (stomach) cancer, specifically non-cardia gastric cancer (cancer in all areas of the stomach, except for the top portion near where it joins the esophagus).
+H. pylori infection also causes gastric mucosa-associated lymphoid tissue (MALT) lymphoma.

-- H. pylori infection may be associated with a decreased risk of some other cancers, including esophageal adenocarcinoma.
+- H. pylori infection is associated with a decreased risk of some other cancers, including gastric cardia cancer (cancer in the top portion of the stomach) and esophageal adenocarcinoma.

 What is Helicobacter pylori?